highlight/highlight/docs-content/general/6_product-features/6_metrics/5_event-search.md

 event=Click
 ```

-We also offer form-based assistance to help you discover events and their attributes, as discussed below.
+We also offer autocompletion to help you discover events and their attributes, as discussed below.

 ## Searching for Events